By Brendan Ringrose. Solicitor. WhitneyMoore. 3rd February 2014

 - The consent would need to specify the reason for the transfer and the country in which the data is being held (the “third country”).

-Brendan Ringrose (Brendan.email@example.com) is a Corporate Lawyer in WhitneyMoore Solicitors, Dublin 2 and advises on all aspects of data processing, data protection, shareholders agreements, share sale agreements and corporate contracts.
+Brendan Ringrose (Brendan.firstname.lastname@example.org) is a Corporate Lawyer in WhitneyMoore Solicitors, Dublin 2 and advises on all aspects of data processing, data privacy, shareholders agreements, share sale agreements and corporate contracts.